 Staff and Leadership

-Sue Baker-Maher 2Reverend Sue Baker-Maher
+Reverend Sue Baker-Maher

-Alan Ball profile pictureAlan Ball, Manager of the Centres.
+Alan Ball, Manager of the Centres.

 Alan joined Trinity United Church in 2021, bringing with him over 30 years of experience as a full‑time professional youth worker.

-A lifelong Christian, Alan is also a passionate worship and folk musician.
-He sings and plays guitar, blues harmonica, and a variety of percussion instruments, often contributing to the musical life of the church.
+He sings and plays guitar, blues harmonica, and a range of percussion instruments, often enriching the musical life of Trinity and the wider community.

-Alan and his wife, Angela, have been married for over three decades and are proud parents of three grown-up children.
+Alan and his wife, Angela, have been married for over three decades and are proud parents of three grown‑up children.
+In 2021, Alan became a grandfather for the first time—a milestone that continues to bring him great joy.

 He is especially dedicated to strengthening the church’s role in the wider community, with a particular focus on faith‑building initiatives and social action projects such as the local foodbank.